Susanna Hall: Inheritance

 In the case of Susanna's death, the estate was bequeathed, in descending order of choice, "to the first sonne of her bodie lawfullie yssueing & to the heires Males of the bodie of the saied first Sonne lawfullie yssueing"; and in default of such issue, to her second son and his male heirs and to the third, fourth, fifth, sixth and seventh sons and their male heirs.
 In case no sons were born or they died, the estate would then go to her daughter Elizabeth Hall and her male heirs; to Judith and her male heirs; or to whatever lawful heirs survived.

 He also named the Halls as executors of the will, and John Hall proved the will in London 22 June 1616 at the archbishop's prerogative court at Canterbury.

+In 1626, Susanna's daughter Elizabeth Hall married Thomas Nash.
+The Nashes lived with Susanna in New Place, the second biggest house in Stratford for at least a proportion of their marriage.
+Thomas made his will on 25 August 1642, in which he left his house in Chapel Street and two meadows to Elizabeth but the bulk of his estate to his cousin, Edward Nash, including New Place.
+However, as he was not the owner, but the owner's son in law, he did not have the right to dispose of the property.
+On 4 April 1647, Thomas Nash died.
+Susanna and Elizabeth obtained a deed of settlement to confirm that they were still the legal holders of the estates Susanna had inherited from Shakespeare and which were entailed to Elizabeth.
+Edward Nash took Elizabeth Nash to chancery court the following year, demanding that she honour the terms of her late husband's will.
+His legal bid was not successful.

 Death and burial

+Susanna died aged 66 years, a few weeks after Elizabeth married for the second time, to John Bernard (MP for Northampton).

-Susanna died aged 66 years.
-She was buried in Holy Trinity Church in Stratford next to her parents.
+Susanna was buried in Holy Trinity Church in Stratford next to her parents.
 Her tombstone epitaph reads:

 Here lyeth the body of Susanna, wife of John Hall, gent., the daughter of William Shakespeare, gent.
 She deceased the 11 day of July, Anno 1649, aged 66.